 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Luhn makes it possible to check numbers (credit card, SIRET, etc.) via a control key (called checksum, it is a number of the number which makes it possible to check the others).
+Luhn makes it possible to check numbers (credit card, gift card, IMEI, etc.) thanks to its control key (a digit which makes it possible to check the others digits).
 If a character is misread or badly written, then Luhn's algorithm will detect this error.

 Luhn is known because MasterCard, American Express (AMEX), Visa and all credit cards use it.